Why 'Taxpayer' Identity And Thinking Is Morally Bankrupt In Every Context

 The Fallacy Of Money Consumability

-That people, even educated and intelligent people, tend to view taxation and government spending as if it were in-kind taxation, as if some of your grain from your own private subsistence farm was taken and given to someone who ate it and converted it to feces, never to return to you as grain, has long baffled me ever since I had my first paying job in high school and started earning money and paying taxes on it.
+That people, even educated and intelligent people, tend to view taxation and government spending as if it were in-kind taxation, as if some of your grain from your own private subsistence farm was taken and given to someone who ate it and converted it to feces, never to return to you as grain, has long baffled me ever since I had my first paying job in high school and started earning currency and paying taxes on it.

-I call this strange habit of not including the fact that the money that governments and direct recipients of government spending spend has to ultimately go to people “The Fallacy Of Money Consumability”.
+I call this strange habit of not including the fact that the currency that governments and direct recipients of government spending spend has to ultimately go to people “The Fallacy Of Money Consumability”.
 I call The Fallacy Of Money Consumability a strange habit even though I have been able to find only one other person – Steve Roth, publisher of Evonomics magazine, as evidenced by his article “Why Welfare And Redistribution Saves Capitalism From Itself” – who has noticed this ‘strange’ habit.

 We don’t say that the oceans and the ground rob the skies of water just as we don’t say that the skies rob the oceans and the ground of water.
 The quantity of water on Earth is essentially constant.